ibm-cloud-docs/sap/sap-offerings-hana-iaas-intel-virtual-server-gen2-profiles.md

 | | | | `vdj` | 192 |
 | | | | `vdk` | 192 |
 {: caption="Table 8.
 Storage for ux2* profile based virtual servers" caption-side="top"}

-The volume names may differ - here we assume that the naming follows the sequence of ordering the storage, i.e. 1st order -> `vdd`, 2nd order -> `vde`, etc. All block storage volumes must be ordered with the predefined profile of 10 IOPS/GB (high performance).
-One exception may be /hana/shared partition where 5 IOPS/GB (medium performance) are sufficient - but ONLY IF you have assigned a dedicated volume for this partition.
-{: note}

-For all profiles optional: one appropriately sized  block storage volume or several equally sized volumes gathered to a volume group, with the predefined profile of 5 IOPS/GB (medium performance) attached to the Virtual Server for backups.